oracle/weblogic-kubernetes-operator/documentation/staging/content/userguide/managing-operators/overview.md

 - A Kubernetes custom resource definition (CRD) that, when installed, enables the Kubernetes API server and the operator to monitor and manage domain resource instances.
 - One or more operator runtimes that monitor Kubernetes namespaces for domain resources.

-After an operator environment is setup, you can deploy domain resources.
+- Each operator is assocated with a local Kubernetes service account for security purposes.

 When an operator runtime detects a domain, it will generate and deploy the domain's pods, services, and potentially other resources.
 The operator will also monitor the domain for changes, such as a request to change the number of pods in a WebLogic cluster, will update status fields on the domain's domain resource, and will generate Kubernetes events for the domain in the domain's namespace.
-If an operator is shutdown, then its domains' pods, services, and such, will remain running but changes to a domain resource will not be detected and honored until the operator is restarted.
+If an operator is shutdown,

-A Helm chart is used for [installing]({{<relref "/userguide/managing-operators/installation.md#install-the-operator-helm-chart">}}) operator runtimes and their related resources (including the CRD), and for [configuring]({{<relref "/userguide/managing-operators/using-helm.md">}}) the operator.
-For a detailed discussion about configuring the namespaces which an operator manages, plus preparing a namespace for operator management, see [Namespaces]({{<relref "/userguide/managing-operators/namespace-management.md">}}).
+then its domains' pods, services, and such, will remain running but changes to a domain resource will not be detected and honored until the operator is restarted.

 Optionally, you can monitor an operator and its log using an [Elastic Stack](https://www.elastic.co/what-is/) (previously referred to as the ELK Stack, after Elasticsearch, Logstash, and Kibana).